 The Calculator Site works similarly to the other calculator options included above and can be used to calculate the square footage of an area in square feet, square meters, or square yards.

 Only finished spaces are included in a home's square footage.
 Finished spaces include any area that can be lived in throughout the year and typically has the following attributes:

 Ceiling (must have a floor-to-ceiling height of 7 feet or more)

 The rooms that are typically included in a home's square footage, if they are finished, include:

 Porch with heating and cooling system (if applicable)

-While renovating unfinished spaces are not always necessary, they do add to your home’s square footage and, depending on the situation, may increase your home’s property value.
+While renovating unfinished spaces is not always necessary, they do add to your home's square footage and, depending on the situation, may increase your home's property value.
 If you are considering selling your home, discuss which areas of your house may benefit from being finished with your real estate agent.